Fiber Optic Perimeter Security in Maine: Perimeter Security in Maine

 Local service overview

-Naval Shipbuilding & Port Security in Maine
+Why Port Perimeter Security matters in Maine

 Maine's economy is uniquely shaped by its maritime heritage, vast natural resources, and strategic defense manufacturing base.
 The state's GDP exceeds $80 billion, with an economy anchored by naval shipbuilding, forestry products, fishing, and an emerging renewable energy sector.
-Bath Iron Works, a division of General Dynamics, is Maine's largest private employer with over 6,800 workers building Arleigh Burke-class Flight III guided-missile destroyers for the US Navy.
+The shipyard occupies a 70-acre campus along the Kennebec River in Bath, with massive dry docks, assembly halls, and outfitting piers handling warships valued at over $2 billion each.

 Bangor International Airport, which serves as a military refueling stop for troops deploying overseas, needs reliable perimeter detection that functions through Maine's severe winter conditions.